Brexit: Boris Johnson's brother resigns in 'national interest' | DW | 05.09.2019

-UK Prime Minister Boris Johnson's brother, Jo Johnson, has dramatically quit his posts as a member of Parliament and minister, saying he's "torn between family loyalty and the national interest."
+Jo Johnson has dramatically quit his posts as a member of Parliament and minister, saying he's "torn between family loyalty and the national interest."

 In a tweet, Johnson wrote that it's "an unresolvable tension" and that it's "time for others to take on my roles as MP & Minister."

-The younger Johnson has spent nine years as an MP for Orpington.
+The younger brother of British Prime Minister Boris Johnson has spent nine years as an MP for Orpington.
 It's not clear whether the resignation would take immediate effect.

 Jo Johnson campaigned for the UK to remain in the EU during the 2016 referendum.
 After the vote, he said the country should not quit the bloc without a withdrawal agreement.